THE STORY OF BREXIT ISTHE STORY OF EMPIREWhy Did Asian Immigrants Vote to Leave the EU?

-The complicated love-hate relationship of immigrants from former colonies with the British Empire cannot be ignored if lessons are to be learned in post-Brexit Britain.
+The complicated love-hate relationship of immigrants from former colonies with the British Empire cannot be ignored if lessons are to be learned in post-Brexit Britain, says Hardeep Matharu

-Having migrated to Britain from Kenya and India over 40 years ago, I still find it perplexing that they both voted to leave the EU in the 2016 Referendum.
+Having migrated to Britain from Kenya and India more than 40 years ago, I still find it perplexing that they both voted to leave the EU in the 2016 Referendum.

-Responding to their disillusionment on Theresa May’s attempts to deliver Brexit, I asked them whether they would still vote leave now, knowing what they do about all that was to follow.
+Responding to their disillusionment on May’s attempts to deliver Brexit, I asked them whether they would still vote in the same way again, knowing what they do about all that was to follow.

 “Yes,” they both said without hesitation.
 “It was still the right thing to do.”

-Although non-white groups were generally more pro-Remain than white British people, “ethnic minorities showed a non-negligible level of support for leave, which was twice as high amongst Indians as amongst other minority groups”, according to an Understanding Society report.
+Although non-white groups were generally more pro-Remain than white British people, “ethnic minorities showed a non-negligible level of support for leave, which was twice as high amongst Indians as amongst other minority groups”, according to an one report on the matter.

 The relationship of Britain’s long-standing immigrant communities with the Empire is a complex one.
-At once, Britain’s colonisation has created a patriotic allegiance in immigrants who see themselves as British rather than migrants, while at the same time demanding reparation and recognition for all the damage Britain inflicted on countries such as India.
+At once, Britain’s colonisation has created a patriotic allegiance in immigrants who see themselves as ‘British’ – more British than the British – rather than as migrants, while at the same time demanding reparation and recognition for all the damage Britain inflicted on countries such as India.

 In many ways, Brexit is the story of Empire.
 An unfinished, untold story on which the sun won’t set for a very long time.